On this page you'll find frequently asked questions ordered by theme.

 This is possible, the probation period gets counted in.
 The employment contract (including probation time) must be valid for 12 months at the time the IND receives the application.

 Student grants are not counted as income.
 Student grants are subsidies from the Dutch government.
 They are not independent sources of income.

-No, that is not possible when you apply for a residence permit to stay with a family member.
+This is not possible when you apply for a residence permit to stay with a family member.
 You (the sponsor) must yourself have a sufficient independent and long-term income in order to support your family member.

 An application for Social Assistance Benefits or other benefits from public funds may have consequences for your right of residence.
 The IND Immigration and Naturalization Service has to decide whether receiving a general resource has consequences for your right of residence.